Internet-of-People/iop-blockchain/PREMINING.md

 ```
 dumpprivkey [address]
 ```
 * The result will be a string that you must keep secure.
 Write it down and keep it safe.
+We warn you.
+You must do this!

-You can restore this private key in another wallet by following the same procedure, but executing the following command and replacing the privKeyString with the real private key you exported before:
+You can restore this private key in any other wallet by following the same procedure, but executing the following command and replacing the privKeyString with the real private key you exported before:

 ```
 importprivkey [privKeyString]